jasur-py/pocket-cache/README.md

-# QuickCache
+# PocketCache

 A fast and flexible API response caching library for Python that helps you improve application performance by caching expensive operations and API responses.
-QuickCache provides a simple yet powerful interface with support for multiple storage backends, serialization formats, and both synchronous and asynchronous operations.
+PocketCache provides a simple yet powerful interface with support for multiple storage backends, serialization formats, and both synchronous and asynchronous operations.

-## Why QuickCache?
+## Why PocketCache?

 - **Simple Interface**: Easy to use with an intuitive API that feels natural in Python
 - **Flexible Storage**: Choose from memory, Redis, or filesystem storage, or implement your own backend